ekazakova19/epam_events/README.md

 # EPAM events portal test framework

 The project is a test framework for EPAM event portal https://events.epam.com/.
-It is work for OTUS JAVA QA Automation course.
+It is a course work of OTUS JAVA QA Automation course.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 # Implemented framework requirements
   1. Tech stack - Java + Maven + Junit5
   2. Logging with Log4j2
   3. Web driver factory for cross-browser test
   4. Remote test execution using Selenoid
   5. Parallel test execution
   6. Allure as a report tool
   7. Page Object pattern for page description
   8. Jenkins pipeline as CI tool

 # Test coverage
 The following test cases has been automated :